 Why use dual-mode catenary trucks rather than a 100% battery electric truck?

-The battery weighs too much.
-Even if 5 to 10 times as much battery energy density (Wh/kg) were achieved and other technical issues solved, they’d still weigh too much: 2 to 4 tonnes (4400 to 8800 pounds) in a 40 tonne truck.
+Batteries / battery packs weigh too much.
+Even if 5 to 10 times as much battery energy density (Wh/kg) were achieved and other technical issues solved, batteries would still weigh too much: 2 to 4 tonnes (4400 to 8800 pounds) in a 40 tonne truck.
 Today’s batteries are 5 to 10 times heavier than 2 to 4 tonnes (ICCT 2013).

 With today’s technology, driving a semi-truck 500 miles would require a 23-ton (46,000 pound) lithium-ion battery, half the weight of the truck itself (Coren 2016).